 During the course there will be various review points.
 The purpose of these reviews is to provide the opportunity to discuss your progress with your teacher and identify areas where improvements can be made.
-To assess your progress you will be set exam questions throughout the course.
-If you or your parents are concerned about your progress you are encouraged to meet with your tutor whenever you like.
+This might be strategies to increase academic achievement or, skills to become an independent learner for example.